MrLixm/katananodling/doc/INDEX.md

             """
 ```

+So the library only care about what is defined in the `__init__.py` of the package.
-How you organize the package is up to you but it is recommended to create one
+How you organize it is up to you, but it is recommended to create one
-module per subclass.
+module per subclass. (the `open_documentation` parameter on nodes is expecting
+this structure)

 ## Register process in details.